 University standards prohibit the unlawful possession, manufacture, cultivation, use, or distribution of illegal drugs (as those terms are defined by State and Federal Laws) on campus property.
-The University also prohibits the illegal possession, distribution and consumption of alcoholic beverages to certain places, times, and occasions.
+The University also prohibits the illegal possession, distribution and consumption of alcoholic beverages.

-Illegal Drugs.
+Illegal Drugs